Interview: Garth Brooks on upcoming spring concert at Tiger Stadium

 BATON ROUGE - The capital area is ready to welcome Garth Brooks to Tiger Stadium for his April 30 concert, and the country music star is more than ready to return to Baton Rouge.

-He will join WBRZ's morning news show, 2une In, on Thursday morning at 6:15 a.m. for a virtual interview regarding his upcoming concert.
+Brooks joined WBRZ's morning news show, 2une In, on Thursday morning at 6:15 a.m. for a virtual interview regarding his upcoming concert.

+During the interview, when asked what the concert will be like, Brooks said, "It's going to be stupid!
+People go, 'Hey, man, tell me what's the show going to be like?'
+It's just going to be stupidity at high volume."

+He encouraged fans to wear their LSU colors and bring their gear for the concert's party-like atmosphere.

 Trending News